Immigration advocates recommend changes to the asylum system

 - Build domestic and international refugee and asylum processing capacity in Latin America.

-“The key to these solutions is acknowledging the problem that we are trying to solve, rebuilding a functional humanitarian system at the border and beyond,” said Reichlin-Melnick.
+“The key to these solutions is acknowledging the problem that we are trying to solve.
+Rebuilding a functional humanitarian system at the border and beyond,” Reichlin-Melnick said.

-“I have family and I need a job to better myself and help the others,.
-Poverty in Jamaica is real and it’s very hard,” the migrant told FOX 5.
+“I have family and I need a job to better myself and help the others, poverty in Jamaica is real and it’s very hard,” the migrant said.